-Non-eligible visa holders travelling to Australia will still require an approved travel exemption to come to Australia, unless travelling under an International Safe Travel Zone arrangement (see Attachment A for further details on Safe Travel Zones).
+Non-eligible visa holders (for example, visitor visa holders) will still require an approved travel exemption to come to Australia, unless travelling under an International Safe Travel Zone arrangement (see Attachment A for further details on Safe Travel Zones).
 A travel exemption can be requested through the Department of Home Affairs' Travel Exemption Portal.
+This includes immediate family members of Australian citizens, permanent residents or New Zealand citizens usually resident in Australia who do not hold an eligible visa, who must provide proof of relationship before travel by submitting an exemption request through the Travel Exemption Portal.

-From 1600 AEDT 14 December 2021, airlines will receive an 'Ok to board' message\ through the Advanced Passenger Processing (APP) system for all eligible visa holders travelling to Australia, regardless of their country of departure.
+From 1600 AEDT 14 December 2021, airlines will receive an 'Ok to board' message through the Advanced Passenger Processing (APP) system for all eligible visa holders travelling to Australia, regardless of their country of departure.

-Airlines are still required to verify the vaccination status of all travellers prior to boarding, including for eligible visa holders from 15 December 2021.
-Any eligible visa holder who cannot present evidence that demonstrates they are fully vaccinated should be carried within caps.
+Airlines are required to verify the vaccination status of all travellers prior to boarding, including for eligible visa holders from 15 December 2021.
+Any eligible visa holder who cannot present evidence that demonstrates they are fully vaccinated are not considered to be exempt from travel restrictions.

-\'Ok to board' messaging will also apply in instances of Safe Travel Zone arrangements, which is covered in Attachment A to this Industry Advice.
+'Ok to board' messaging will also apply in instances of Safe Travel Zone arrangements, which is covered in Attachment A to this Industry Advice.

-Post 1 November 2021 arrangements
+New arrangements from 1 November 2021